lwang89/padcpy/README.md

 ## Conceptual Design

-You have several scratch pads (lists of web browser bookmarks)
+You have several "scratch pads" (lists of web browser bookmarks)

 * Each is associated with one of the brain states that the classifier can distinguish

-* Each contains web bookmarks thank you created while in the corresponding brain state.
+* Each contains web bookmarks thank you created while you were in the corresponding brain state.

 * The benefit of the system is that it chooses the appropriate scratchpad for you at all times, without your effort or attention.
-And you can override its choice if it guesses wrong.
+You can override its choice if it guesses wrong.

 ### Brain:

 The selection by brain state applies to both input and output:

-* Save: when you bookmark something, brain determines which pad it goes to.
+* Save: when you bookmark something, brain state determines which pad it goes to.

-* View: When you request information, brain determines which pad you get.
-(Or maybe just which one is displayed more prominently.)
+* View: When you request information, brain state determines which pad you get.

 ### View:

 Press View button = displays the pad that corresponds to current brain state.

-Optional command lets you
-manually override the choice of pad.
+Optional radio buttons at bottom let you manually override the choice of pad.

-TO DO MAYBE:

-	Avoid biofeedback effect, where the 2 peripheral windows keep swapping as my brain state changes.
-Maybe it's very subtle.
-	*Or it only shows up when you try to bookmark something.

-	Otherwise, could I blend smoothly between the two scratch pads, so that if we guess wrong it's not terrible.
-So the system just makes one or the other scratchpad more prominent but the other one is still tucked away but available.
-And maybe new input goes to the more prominent one.
-Kind of like the currently selected window in a GUI.
-Input goes to the currently selected window, we switch to make different windows currently selected based on your brain state.
-Remember here that currently selected just means it's the featured peripheral window, we're not messing with the main window.

 ### Save: